Winchester: Independent schools

 Independent junior/preparatory schools are The Pilgrims' School Winchester, the Prince's Mead School and Twyford School, which is just outside the city and claims to be the oldest preparatory school in the United Kingdom.
 There are two major independent senior schools in Winchester, St Swithun's (a day and boarding school for girls from nursery to sixth form) and Winchester College, a public school.
 Both schools often top the examination result tables for the city and county.

-Special schools

-Osborne School is a state-funded special school for pupils aged 11 to 19 which is located in Winchester.
-Shepherds Down Special School is a state funded special school for pupils aged 4 to 11, located just outside of the city in the boundaries of Compton.

 Tertiary, further and higher education

 The University of Winchester (formerly King Alfred's College) is a public university based in Winchester and the surrounding area.
 It is ranked 10th for teaching excellence in The Times and The Sunday Times 2016 Good University Guide, with a 92% rating, and fourth for student satisfaction in England in the National Student Survey 2015.
 The university origins go back as far as 1840, originally as a Diocesan teacher training centre.
 King Alfred's, the main campus, is located on a purpose-built campus near the city centre.
 The West Downs campus is a short walk away, and houses student facilities and accommodation and the business school.

 The Winchester School of Art was founded in the 1860s as an independent institution and is now a school of the University of Southampton.
 The School of Art is complemented by the University of Southampton's Erasmus Park student accommodation in Winnall.

 Peter Symonds College is a college that serves Winchester.
 It began as a Grammar school for boys in 1897, and became a co-educational sixth-form college in 1974.